Man of Tai Chi: Release

 The film received an R rating from the MPAA, although Reeves said it was shot with the intention of a PG-13 rating.

 The film premiered in 2013 with showings at the Beijing Film Festival and Cannes Film Festival.
 It was also scheduled to be shown at the 2013 Toronto International Film Festival.
-It became available for purchase on 27 September 2013 via the iTunes Store (VOD) video on demand, and had its theatrical release in the US on 1 November 2013.
+It became available for purchase on 27 September 2013, via the iTunes Store (VOD) video on demand, and had its theatrical release in the US on 1 November 2013.

 Reception

 The film premiered at the 2013 Beijing International Film Festival, where it received praise from action film director John Woo.
-Rotten Tomatoes reported that 71% of critics have given the film a positive review based on 68 reviews, with an average rating of 6.10/10.
-The site's critics consensus reads, "It may not be groundbreaking, but Man of Tai Chi represents an agreeably old-fashioned picture for martial arts fans – and a solid debut for first-time director Keanu Reeves."
+Rotten Tomatoes reported that 71% of critics gave the film a positive review based on 68 reviews, with an average rating of 6.10/10.
+The site's consensus reads, "It may not be groundbreaking, but Man of Tai Chi represents an agreeably old-fashioned picture for martial arts fans – and a solid debut for first-time director Keanu Reeves."
 On Metacritic, the film has a weighted average score of 52 out of 100 based on 22 critic reviews, indicating "mixed or average reviews".
+Since its release, Man of Tai Chi has been regarded as one of the best films in Reeves's filmography.

 Robert Abele of the Los Angeles Times called it "a movie streamlined to evoke the timeless zip of martial arts movies past" and praised the "refreshingly grounded and old-school kinetic" action.
 Sheila O'Malley, writing at RogerEbert.com, also praised the "thrilling immediacy" of the fight scenes: "you realize you are actually seeing these guys actually do this, as opposed to watching something pieced together later in the editing room".
 Dave McGinn of the Globe and Mail, in contrast, called the film "ambitious but generic" and filled with "stale conventions".

-Despite the favorable reviews, the movie was a box office bomb.
-Having grossed US$5.5 million against a budget of US$25 million.
+Despite the favorable reviews, the movie was a box office bomb, having grossed US$5.5 million against a budget of US$25 million.